 Luckily a local suggested another homestay and it was a good deal at Php 1,000 per night.
-We were the only visitors that time so it’s like we rented the whole cottage house with three rooms and a shared kitchen and sala.
+We’re the only visitors that time so it’s like we rented the whole cottage house with three rooms and a shared kitchen and sala.
 Outside, there is a small nipa hut where you can eat, or have coffee talks, or read books and/or simply feel the sea breeze.

 It felt great dipping in the salty waters after months of missing the beach.
-It does not boast of fine white sands, but we were surprised to see corals and small fishes just very near the shore.
+It does not boast of fine white sands, but we got surprised to see corals and small fishes just very near the shore.
 You’ll find lots of zebra-like fishes and nemo clownfishes.
 Some parts near-shore have dead corals, but good thing it is still coral-rich deeper.

 The next day, we had an early morning swim and then packed our bags so we can explore the rest of Southern Cebu.
 We went to the poblacion and from there we hired a tricycle driver to reach Aguinid Falls.

 Aguinid Falls is located in Brgy.
-Tangbo and one has to hike for about 5-8 minutes to the waterfalls.
+Tangbo and one has to hike for about 5-8 minutes going to the waterfalls.
 It has five levels of cascading falls and we enjoyed its fresh cool waters for a couple of hours.

 Locals enjoying a dip in its cool waters.

 This is the next one.
 The spray in the air was really refreshing.

 View from above.
 A great getaway from one hot afternoon.